 Penalty: $200.

-45. Payment of fees on lodging documents
+45. Document not lodged unless fee is paid

 Where a fee is payable to the Commissioner in respect of the lodging of a document with the Commissioner and the document is submitted for lodging without payment of the fee, the document shall be deemed not to have been lodged until the fee is paid.

 46. Regulations